zehdari/FoundationPoseROS2/README.md

 ```

 > [!NOTE]
-> Conda env has to be built with the correct Python version based on ROS2 version (such as 3.8 for foxy and 3.10 for humble).
+> Conda environment must be created with the correct Python version according to the ROS2 distribution to ensure compatibility.
+For example, use Python 3.8 for ROS2 Foxy and Python 3.10 for ROS2 Humble.

 ## Run model-based demo